Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 The maximum it is compared against is the most that interface has been seen to carry, and it grows as it is asked for more.
 An interface that has never had a busy moment is therefore compared against the 10 MiB/s floor, and the first large file transfer pushes it over the threshold.
 That is the check working as intended; the warning goes away as soon as the new maximum is recorded, and it says what the interface is really capable of.

-To start over, stop the check and delete its state file.
-The maximum is remembered per interface in `$TEMP/linuxfabrik-monitoring-plugins-kvm-network-io-<connection>.db`.
+To start over, stop the check and delete its state file, which holds the maximum of every interface.
+It is not directly in the temporary directory: the databases live in a per-user subdirectory of it that only that user may enter, so the full path is `$TEMP/linuxfabrik-monitoring-plugins-uid<UID>/linuxfabrik-monitoring-plugins-kvm-network-io-<connection>.db`, with the numeric user id of the account the check runs as.

 ### An interface is losing frames